kenjennings/Atari-Pet-Frogger/README.md

 - Change to joystick control.
 Buh-bye keyboard.

-- Formalize timer updates, and other important frame-oriented decisions and updates into a deferred Vertical Blank Interrrupt.
+- Formalize timer updates, and other important frame-oriented decisions and updates into a Vertical Blank Interrrupt.

 - Custom character set to make the Frog look like a frog, and the boats look like boats, possible other graphics.